Hanoi - Things to Do in Hanoi in September

 Best Activities in September

-Old Quarter Walking Food Tours
+Hanoi Old Quarter Walking and Street-Food Routes

 Halong Bay Overnight Cruises